juandrie/juandrie/README.md

 ## Hi there 👋

 ## About Me
-After 8 years of experience as a TV journalist, I decided to transition into the IT field about a year and a half ago.
+After 8 years of experience as a TV journalist, I decided to transition into the IT field in 2023.
 This career change has allowed me to combine my passion for analysis and technology, while solving real-world problems through development and project management.

 ## My Journey
 - ### 🎥 **Journalism**: